ahammer/metalrain/sprints/subsprints/ui-scaffold.sprint.md

 2. **Composing** UI from simple, stateless widgets
 3. **Integrating** with keyboard shortcuts for discoverability
 4. **Maintaining** WASM compatibility and performance
+5. **Demonstrating** layout patterns through the UI Test demo

 The result is a lightweight, optional layer that demos can adopt as needed without coupling to complex UI framework state machines.
+The **UI Test demo** serves as both validation and reference implementation.

 ---